suitepad-gmbh/pipette/README.md

 # Flow-based programming

-This repository is the beginning of a Flow-based programming engine for Elixir.
+This repository is the beginning of a Pipette-based programming engine for Elixir.

-## IPs, Blocks and Patterns
+## IPs, Stages and Recipes

 #### Introduction

-The latest experiment shows a serializable data structure, a `%Pattern{}` that contains `%Block{}`-type elements.
+The latest experiment shows a serializable data structure, a `%Recipe{}` that contains `%Stage{}`-type elements.

-This can be used to either programmatically create patterns and link blocks together.
+This can be used to either programmatically create recipes and link stages together.
-The main work the `Pattern` module takes over is to link the labels from blocks to `GenStage` process ids.
+The main work the `Recipe` module takes over is to link the labels from stages to `GenStage` process ids.

 Then it is also capable to link these stages together, by specifying the subscriptions that make up the network that these stages are connected to each.

 Utilizing `GenStage.BroadcastDispatcher` we can subscribe multiple stages to the same output.
 By utilizing the `:selector` option, a routing concept could be implemented.
-Thus it is possible to divert flows into multiple outputs with a simple `{:route, value}` response.
+Thus it is possible to divert Pipettes into multiple outputs with a simple `{:route, value}` response.

 By default simple `value`-term responses are just mapped to `{:ok, ip}`.
 Errors during execution are mapped to `{:error, error_ip}`.
 This simple routing mechanism makes error handling a part of the system.